TaoTao70580/AI-ToolBox/README.md

 Python code is developed for this purpose.
 The Python code is developed in a Linux RedHat environment.

 - Data preprocess: parse.py
 - Generate Q&A pairs : q_and_a.py
 - Generate summary: summary.py
 - Translate into other languages: translate.py

-- converts text output into MP3 : voice.py
+- Converts text output into MP3 : voice.py
+- Detect misinformation in the input : check_fake_info.py